Simone Biles and Team USA win gold at women's gymnastics team final

 Days after an injury scare, Simone Biles and her U.S. women's gymnastics teammates took home the gold in the team finals.
 It was their first medal at the 2024 Paris Olympics and marked an incredible comeback for the history-making athlete and for Team USA.

-Team USA was heavily favored to win, after earning back-to-back gold at the Summer Games in London and Rio in 2012 and 2016, and capturing a silver medal in team competition in Tokyo last time around.
+Team USA was heavily favored to win the finals, after earning back-to-back gold at the Summer Games in London and Rio in 2012 and 2016, and capturing a silver medal in the team competition in Tokyo last time around.

+After delivering standout routines on the vault, uneven bars and beam, Team USA performed their anticipated floor exercises in the gymnastics final's fourth and last rotation.
+An American trio of Olympic veterans was expected to command the floor, with Biles at the helm, and all three did their part to rise to the occasion.

 Lee was the first American gymnast to perform on the floor and completed a strong routine with visible excitement as she left the mat.
 Her family cheered uproariously from the stands, as did the rest of the stadium.
 Lee earned an impressive 13.9 for the exercise, which is evaluated out of 14 points.
 Chiles nailed her floor routine, too, inching closer to that perfect score with 13.966.

 Biles closed out the finals with a spectacular floor routine performed to a full-on standing ovation.
 It was arguably the most anticipated showing of Tuesday's team competition, and Biles delivered.
 Her routine included several of Biles' trademarked gymnastics moves, including her first namesake, a double layout with a half-twist, and a triple-double.
-The exercise had solidified Team USA's victory before Biles' score was even revealed
+The exercise had solidified Team USA's victory before Biles' score was even revealed.
+She blew a kiss to the crowd as people chanted, "USA!"

-Biles' bar routine prompted roiling applause from a crowd that included Olympic swimming legend Michael Phelps and movie director Spike Lee.
-Lee and Biles both delivered solid performances on the balance beam that earned high marks, critically, after Chiles fell from the equipment during her earlier beam routine.
+Earlier, Biles' bar routine prompted roiling applause from a crowd that included Olympic swimming legend Michael Phelps and movie director Spike Lee.
+Lee and Biles both delivered solid performances on the balance beam that earned high marks, critically, after Chiles fell from the equipment during her beam routine, which came before theirs.
+Her fall was the only notable error from Team USA throughout the finals, where the American athletes brought top-tier routines that continued to push them ahead of their competitors in every round.

 Team USA — which took top scores in the qualification session over the weekend — competed in the final against gymnasts from seven other teams that placed highly in the qualifiers: Italy, China, Brazil, Japan, Canada, Britain and Romania.
 The finals call for three gymnasts from each team to compete in each gymnastics category.